Enzo Ferrari: Merging with Fiat

 Following the agreement with Fiat, Ferrari stepped down as managing director of the road car division in 1971.
 In 1974, Ferrari appointed Luca Cordero di Montezemolo as Sporting Director/Formula One Team manager.
 Montezemolo eventually assumed the presidency of Ferrari in 1992, a post he held until September 2014.
 Clay Regazzoni was runner-up in 1974, while Niki Lauda won the championship in 1975 and 1977.
 In 1977, Ferrari was criticized in the press for replacing World Champion Lauda with newcomer Gilles Villeneuve.
 Ferrari claimed that Villeneuve's aggressive driving style reminded him of Tazio Nuvolari.
 These feelings were reinforced after the 1979 French Grand Prix when Villeneuve finished second after an intense battle with René Arnoux.
 According to technical director Mauro Forghieri, "When we returned to Maranello, Ferrari was ecstatic.
-I have never seen him so happy for a second place".
+I have never seen him so happy for a second place."

-The Modena Autodrome
+The Modena Aerautodrome

-In the early 1970s, Ferrari, aided by fellow Modena constructors Maserati and Automobili Stanguellini, demanded that the Modena Town Council and Automobile Club d'Italia upgrade the Modena Autodrome, the reasoning being that the race track was obsolete and inadequate to test modern racing cars.
+In the early 1970s, Ferrari, aided by fellow Modena constructors Maserati and Automobili Stanguellini, demanded that the Modena Town Council and Automobile Club d'Italia upgrade the Aerautodromo di Modena, the reasoning being that the race track was obsolete and inadequate to test modern racing cars.
 The proposal was initially discussed with interest, but eventually stalled due to lack of political will.
 Ferrari then proceeded to buy the land adjacent to his factory and build the Fiorano Circuit, a 3 km track still in use to test Ferrari racing and road cars.

 Final years

 After Jody Scheckter won the title in 1979, the team experienced a disastrous 1980 campaign.
 In 1981 Ferrari attempted to revive his team's fortunes by switching to turbo engines.
 In 1982, the second turbo-powered Ferrari, the 126C2, showed great promise.
-However, driver Gilles Villeneuve was killed in an accident during the last session of free practice for the Belgian Grand Prix in Zolder in May.
+However, driver Gilles Villeneuve was killed in an accident during qualifying for the Belgian Grand Prix in Zolder, in May.
 In August, at Hockenheim, teammate Didier Pironi had his career cut short in a violent end over end flip on the misty back straight after hitting the Renault F1 driven by Alain Prost.
 Pironi was leading the driver's championship at the time; he would lose the lead and the championship by five points as he sat out the remaining five races.
 The Scuderia went on to win the Constructors Championship at the end of the season and in 1983, with driver René Arnoux in contention for the championship until the very last race.
-Michele Alboreto finished second in 1985 but the team would not see championship glory again before Ferrari's death in 1988.
-The final race win for the team he saw was when Gerhard Berger and Alboreto scored a 1-2 finish at the final round of the 1987 season in Australia.
+Michele Alboreto finished second in 1985, but the team would not see championship glory again before Ferrari's death in 1988.
+The final race win Ferrari saw before his death was when Gerhard Berger and Alboreto scored a 1–2 finish at the final round of the 1987 season in Australia.